Do you have questions about Stakenet? Most common questions are covered below. Please contact [email protected] if your question is not answered.

 If you are a Merchant providing services to other Owners, you can use your own local wallet to act as the Merchant wallet where you will earn the commissions from all the TPoS contracts you have created - this Merchant's wallet, as well as the Owner's wallet, can both remain offline.
 Then you will have servers online 24/7 running the wallets acting as Merchantnodes and staking each Owner's coins.

 If you are the Owner and want to TPoS your own coins without hiring third-party Merchants, you can do so and there are only two wallets involved in the process: the wallet with your coins (Owner), which can remain offline, and the wallet running in a server online 24/7 that will act both as Merchant and Merchantnode and will stake your coins.
 This wallet will earn the commission you set for the contract, as it is acting as a Merchant wallet.
-Since the minimum commission is 1%, this amount from the staking rewards would go to the Merchant+Merchantnode wallet.
-Most people decide to transfer this amount to his Owner's wallet once in a while.
+You can however set the comission to 0% so all the rewards go to the Owner's wallet.

 When the Owner creates the contract with the Merchant, he will receive a TPoS address.
 This address acts as a cold staking address, where Owner can withdraw and deposit coins to it at will.
 The coins in it are always staking, risk-free and without further intervention.